Wharfedale

 Running from north to south, Wharfedale is one of the Yorkshire Dales' longest and most beautiful valleys.

-Further downstream the River Wharfe passes by the villages of Grassington and Threshfield, then on through Burnsall, The Strid and Bolton Abbey, from where the river passes out of the national park and on through Ilkley and Otley to meet the River Aire in the Vale of York beyond the city of Leeds en route to its confluence with the River Ouse and final destination of the Humber Estuary and the North Sea.
+Further downstream the River Wharfe passes between the villages of Grassington and Threshfield, then on through Burnsall, The Strid and Bolton Abbey, from where the river passes out of the national park and on through Ilkley and Otley to meet the River Aire in the Vale of York beyond the city of Leeds en route to its confluence with the River Ouse and final destination of the Humber Estuary and the North Sea.

 Other Wharfedale related websites: